Why Tourism Could Ruin St Helena Culture

 It’s a debate I’ve had quite a bit over recent months, especially with expat friends on the island.
 I don’t blame them for having to ask the question.
 Three years ago Saint candidates in the local general election listed ‘preservation of culture’ on their manifestos, but were unable to define ‘culture’ when questioned.
 But most Saints at the time, myself included, would have floundered for an adequate response.

 Why We Shot The Rabbits

-My own explanation: before now, (before the great economic drive), as Saints we’ve never had reason to define our culture.
+My own explanation is this: before now, (before the great economic drive), as Saints we’ve never had reason to define our culture.
 It was just life, an everyday existence.

-Some of these stories have been passed down to me but some I remember.
+Some of these stories have been passed down to me but some I remember from my own experiences.
 Like two or three shotguns standing in the corner of the living room in my granddad’s house as being normal; these were for shooting rabbits, an important source of food.

 More Than Bread and Dance

 Boat handling and ship work in virtually all sea conditions is normal for Saints.
 Recently I was surprised at how alarmed visiting yachties were by the heavy swells at the wharf while Sharon and I just jumped in the ferry boat with 100% trust in the operator.